 The course is structured across three terms.
 In the first term, there will be 20-24 students in the class and in the second and third term, you will be taught in smaller classes of around 7-9 students.
 In the first term you will learn together with all MA students in the Renaissance section.
-These classes will be a mixture of lectures and discussions in larger groups with two tutors, and in smaller seminars directed at developing specific visual and textual skills.
+These classes will be a mixture of lectures and discussions in a group of students with two tutors, and in smaller seminars directed at developing specific visual and textual skills.
 The second term will be focused on an in-depth engagement with specific special options.
-These change year on year, but generally focus on aspects of Florentine or central Italian art in the fifteenth century; the art of Rome between 1520 and 1550; and art and antiquity in Venice between 1470 and 1550.
+These change year on year, but generally focus on aspects of Florentine or central Italian art in the fifteenth century such as the life and work of Sandro Botticelli; the art of Rome between 1520 and 1550.
 Students only take one of these options which they select mid-way through the autumn term.
 In the third term you will conduct research towards the final dissertation under close supervision, which will prepare you to conduct independent research at an advanced level, whether through a PhD or in a professional environment.

 In encouraging discussion on intellectual and theoretical questions, we will learn through active engagement and discussion with tutors and peers.
 Special attention will be devoted to first-hand engagement with works of art, whether in London collections, or in our study trips to Italy.

 A reading knowledge of Italian is highly desirable for this course.